We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 Frustrated Customers and Reputation Damage

 Their frustration, however, should be acknowledged.
 They probably spent hours researching the right product, and considered multiple options before clicking the Buy button.
-Being allowed to onboard but not complete a transaction adds insult to injury, as a certain amount of personal data has already been given by that point — why couldn’t the extra security measures kick in before?
+Being allowed to onboard but not complete a transaction adds insult to injury, as a certain amount of personal information has already been given by that point — why couldn’t the extra security measures kick in before?

-Paired with unsatisfactory customer support, it’s easy to see why these customers take to social media and do their best to damage a business they now see in a negative light — all of which started because the fraud prevention system and team made a wrong call.
+Paired with unsatisfactory customer support, it’s easy to see why these customers take to social media and do their best to damage a business whose service they now see in a negative light — all of which started because the fraud prevention system and team made a wrong call.

 False Positives Impact Detection Accuracy